St. Louis Rams: Aftermath in St. Louis

 St. Louis lost two of its NFL teams to cities in the Western United States (Los Angeles and Phoenix).
 In 2017, the city filed a lawsuit regarding the loss of the Rams, stating issues like the continued payments on the Edward Jones Dome, the breach on contract, and the failure to release financial files.
 The lawsuit was settled in 2021 for $790 million.

 Stan Kroenke became extremely unpopular in St. Louis after the Rams left; the move was seen as the ultimate betrayal for a Cole Camp, Missouri, native who was named after two St. Louis Cardinals players (his full name, "Enos Stanley Kroenke", references Enos Slaughter and Stan Musial).
-Two other teams owned by Kroenke Sports and Entertainment, the Colorado Avalanche and Colorado Rapids, are in the same division or conference as the St. Louis Blues and St. Louis City SC and it is not uncommon to hear fans chant "Kroenke Sucks" or "Fuck You, Kroenke" at St. Louis sporting events such as St. Louis BattleHawks games or when the Avalanche and Rapids visit St. Louis.
-During the 2022 Stanley Cup Finals, then Tampa Bay Lightning player and St. Louis native Patrick Maroon stated that part of his motivation for wanting to beat the Avalanche was to get back at Kroenke for moving the Rams.
+Two other teams owned by Kroenke Sports and Entertainment, the Colorado Avalanche and Colorado Rapids, are in the same division or conference as the St. Louis Blues and St. Louis City SC respectively, and it is not uncommon to hear fans chant "Kroenke Sucks" or "Fuck You Kroenke" at St. Louis sporting events such as St. Louis BattleHawks games or when the Avalanche and Rapids visit St. Louis.
+During the 2022 Stanley Cup Final, then Tampa Bay Lightning player and St. Louis native Patrick Maroon stated that part of his motivation for wanting to beat the Avalanche was to get back at Kroenke for moving the Rams, and coincidentally during the 2022 playoffs, the Blues and the Avalanche had met in the second round where Blues fans often showed their displeasure towards Kroenke over the move.

 In 2020, St. Louis was one of the cities to receive a football team from the rebranded XFL, dubbed the St. Louis BattleHawks.
 They played several games in The Dome at America's Center, and notably led the league in fan attendance.

+The last player to play continuously for the Rams from the St. Louis years was offensive tackle Rob Havenstein, who retired in 2026.